05 Design

 Finding the twin location

 Fold this map along the red line and look at the side showing campus.
-You will then locate a place on campus where you spend a lot of time, let’s say your dormitory.
+You will then locate a place on campus where you spend a lot of time, let’s say your dormitory or where you recreate.
 If you live off-campus, and it is shown on this map, you can select that location.
 Once you have selected your location on the campus side of the map, push a paper clip through that point, flip the map over, and note the reflected location.

 For example, let’s find Patterson Office Tower’s Main Street reflection.
 Push a pin through POT and photograph the other side of the folded map.